prvasquez/crc_rstudio_class/training_course.md

 [1] "Day"         "Temperature"
 ```

 What if we wanted to see what the data was in a column?
 For that, we would have to call certain parts of our dataframe.
-The syntax for that is `data[column,row]`.
-If we leave the `row` variable blank, then we should get just columns.
+The syntax for that is `data[row,column]`.
+However, if we just want to see what a column looks like we can just use `data[column_number]`.

 So to check the data in column 1...
 ```